 The Lisbon Oceanarium (Oceanário de Lisboa) is the second largest aquarium in Europe, after L'Oceanogràfic in Valencia.
-More than 15,000 living creatures of more than 450 different species coexist in its habitat.
+More than 15,000 water-dwelling creatures of more than 450 different species coexist in its habitat.

 Its building is one of the most eye-catching in the Park of the Nations.
-It is “floating” in the water, and can be accessed by crossing a footbridge.
-During the Expo it was called the Oceans Pavilion (Pavilhão dos Oceanos), and was one of the most popular attractions.
+It “floats” in the Ocean, and can be accessed by crossing a footbridge.
+During the 1998 Expo in Lisbon, it was called the Oceans Pavilion (Pavilhão dos Oceanos), and was one of the most popular attractions.

 The Oceanarium has two floors, and everything rotates around a huge central aquarium.
-If you go round it in the specified order you’ll see marine species from different oceans.
-On the upper floor you’ll see surface animals and plants, while on the lower floor you’ll find the marine species from the depths.
+We recommend following the arrows, so that you can visit the marine species from various oceans in the world.
+The top floor features water-dwelling animals that live closest to the water surface, while on the lower floor you’ll find deep-sea creatures.

-If you’re travelling with children the Oceanarium is an essential stop.
+The Oceanarium is an essential stop if you’re travelling with children.
 Family tickets are available, which give you a small discount.

 Esplanada D. Carlos I, Park of the Nations.